-A small oasis and valuable water supply along the Old Mojave Road, this was the site of a military outpost established on December 30, 1866.
+A small oasis and valuable water supply along the Old Mojave Road, Camp Rock Springs was the site of a military outpost established on December 30, 1866.
 There are few remains or ruins of the old dusty outpost but a plaque to remind the visitors that men of the U.S. Army served at this remote desert post.

 Camp Rock Springs